Baghdadi Jews: Precolonial origins

 Records of Jewish tradesmen traveling from Baghdad can be found from the early 17th century.
 These trading outposts and emerging migrant communities also saw Jews become courtiers to Mughal rulers.
 These merchants wandered widely across the subcontinent.
 Shalom Cohen, who would found the Calcutta community, was the court jeweller to the Nawab of Awadh and travelled to Punjab where he held the same title at the court of Ranjit Singh the leader of the Sikh Empire.
-Cohen, the Calcutta community would later recall, was even given the honour of riding with the Nawab of Awadh in his personal elephant.
+Cohen, the Calcutta community would later recall, was even given the honour of riding with the Nawab of Awadh on his personal elephant.

 The first permanent Baghdadi merchant colony in India was established in 1730 in Surat, after the British East India Company had begun trading with Basra in 1723.
 In the early 18th century, trade between Basra and Surat grew whilst the Indian port was the main base of the British East India Company until it decamped to Bombay.
 Joseph Seemah from Baghdad opened the Surat synagogue and cemetery in 1730.
 The Baghdadi community in Surat grew and by the end of the 18th century, as many as 100 Jews from Baghdad, Aleppo and Basra made up the Judeo-Arabic speaking merchant colony of Surat.
 This was to become the first of a string of Baghdadi communities stretching from Bombay to Kobe be established in Asia.

 But it was around the early 19th century, in response to the tyrannical rule of Dawud Pasha, the Ottoman governor of Baghdad, who persecuted, extorted and imprisoned the leading Jewish families of the city, that whole clans started crossing the Indian Ocean to seek safety and fortune in Asia.
 Dawud Pasha's misrule was when Baghdadi immigration towards Bombay and Calcutta became strong with the leading Sassoon, Ezra and Judah families departing for India.
 This episode of persecution was the beginning of the Baghdadi Jewish diaspora with records of whole clans departing the city for Bombay, Calcutta, Aleppo, Alexandria and Sydney.

-Jewish life in the ancient communities of the Middle East, had taken a turn for the worse in the mid 19th century.
+Jewish life in the ancient communities of the Middle East, had taken a turn for the worse in the mid-19th century.
 The pogrom and forced conversion of the Jews of Mashhad in 1839, the fear sown by three blood libels in Aleppo between 1841 and 1860, and the outbreak of plague, first striking Baghdad in 1831, then returning with vengeance to Basra and Baghdad in 1841, encouraged Jewish clans in the declining Ottoman Empire to seek their fortunes elsewhere.